 Plus, every new known user will be entered straight into your CDP to be segmented and targeted with marketing messages.

 One of Ortto’s advantages is that it is incredibly powerful but incredibly easy to use.
-I set myself a challenge to create an exit-intent pop-up for Asana in our demo environment in two minutes (design and copy included).
-Watch the gif below to see how it’s done.
+Watch the video below to see how it's done.

-Ortto plans start at just $29 a month.
-Click here to get started today.
+Click here to get started in Ortto for free today.

 This Denmark-based company has the goal of helping small ecommerce businesses and larger retailers engage with website visitors.

 Sleeknote offers pre-designed templates for gated content, discounts, free shipping, and giveaways.

 What we love about Sleeknote’s UI is that it’s visually pleasing and comes with a simple and intuitive drag-and-drop editor.
 We also love Sleeknote’s preview function, which allows you to see what your exit-intent pop-up example would look like on your website in real-time.